 Step 5: Measure again

-The cycle repeats.
-Changes are measured against the stated expectations.
-Did the knowledge base update reduce overrides for the targeted claim type?
-Did the threshold adjustment capture more volume without increasing errors?
-Did the new damage category improve classification accuracy?
+The cycle repeats, and changes are tested against the expectations you committed to in step four.
+Did the knowledge-base update actually reduce overrides on the targeted claim type?
+Did the looser threshold capture more volume without lifting the error rate?
+Did the new damage category improve accuracy, or just move the confusion somewhere else?

 Common failure modes